RAPT: Model-Predictive Out-of-Distribution Detection and Failure Diagnosis for Sim-to-Real Humanoid Deployment: Results

-From an operational perspective, narrowing failures to the correct subsystem (e.g., leg actuation vs.\ perception) can substantially reduce post-incident debugging time.
-In practice, we found the diagnostic pipeline particularly useful for identifying silent sim-to-real discrepancies, such as mismatched PD gains or implementation-level inconsistencies in state estimation.
+From an operational perspective, narrowing a failure to the relevant subsystem or signal group can substantially reduce post-incident debugging time.
+The diagnostic pipeline helps distinguish localized faults, such as an individual motor or sensor channel, from broader semantic shifts caused by external contact, payload mismatch, latency, or controller/configuration errors.
+In practice, this helped identify silent sim-to-real discrepancies, such as mismatched PD gains or implementation-level inconsistencies in the deployed state pipeline.